gkotian/gkotian.github.io/travels/_posts/2010-02-18-the-other-temples-around-angkor-wat.md

 We visited Banteay Srei and one other temple, and then stopped for lunch.
 We had heard of there being two menus at every restaurant in Siem Reap - one for the tourists and one for the locals.
-Rumour was that tourists paid upto five times as much money as the locals did for the same dishes.
+Rumour has it that tourists pay upto five times as much as the locals for the exact same dishes.
 So when the waitress at the restaurant brought us the menu, we insisted on the "locals menu".
 They never showed us that menu, but agreed to charge us only half the price listed on the regular menu.

-The restaurant people probably gave the tuk-tuk driver an earful for having brought these stingy tourists to them, because the tuk-tuk driver's demenour changed drastically.
+The restaurant people probably gave the tuk-tuk driver an earful for having brought these stingy tourists to them, because the tuk-tuk driver's demeanour changed drastically when we got back on his ride after lunch.
 He was suddenly snobby and super impatient.
 He said the temples tour was over and we would now be going back to the guesthouse.
 But we reminded him that that was not what was agreed upon.
 At one point, he took off his helmet and banged it hard on the bonnet of the tuk-tuk.
 This shocked every one of us, but I put up a brave front and said in the calmest voice I could muster that we wouldn't pay him any money if we didn't go to all the agreed upon places.
 Even though I hoped that I appeared unfazed by him; inside, I was more than a little scared.
 This guy was clearly a psycho and I was half-expecting him to hurl his helmet right at me.
 But that didn't happen.
 Instead, he muttered something under his breath and stopped at the next temple on the route - Pre Rup.

 Conversation in the tuk-tuk had been reduced to hushed tones, and we were glad when we were finally out of it and safely back in the guesthouse.
 Needless to